XiaoshuangLiu/MMM-learning/Basic math.md

 ### What is it?
 A **Bayesian regression model** estimates relationships between inputs (like media spend, promotions, seasonality) and an outcome (like sales), while quantifying uncertainty.
 Instead of giving one "best" value for each parameter, it gives a **distribution** of likely values based on both prior knowledge and observed data.

-### Bayes’ Theorem:
-# Save the Bayes’ Theorem explanation content as a Markdown file

-bayes_formula_md = """
-# 📘 Bayes’ Theorem: The Core of Bayesian Inference

-Bayes' Rule helps us update our beliefs after observing data.

-## 🧮 The Formula

 \\[
 P(\\theta \\mid D) = \\frac{P(D \\mid \\theta) \\cdot P(\\theta)}{P(D)}
 \\]

 Where:
 - \\( \\theta \\): model parameters (e.g., regression coefficients like \\(\\beta_1, \\beta_2\\))
 - \\( D \\): observed data (e.g., sales, media spend)
 - \\( P(\\theta) \\): **Prior** — your belief about the parameters before seeing the data